Cluckhead/Bang/README.md

         *   Includes a toggle switch to show/hide this comparison data.
     *   Fund Duration Details (`/fund/duration_details/<fund_code>`): Shows duration changes for securities held by a specific fund.
 *   **Security Exclusions:** Maintain a list of securities to temporarily exclude from the main Security Summary page (`/security/summary`).
 Exclusions can have start/end dates and comments.
+*   **Data Issue Tracking:** Provides a dedicated page (`/issues`) to log, view, and manage data issues found in various sources (S&P, Production, Pi, IVP, Benchmark).
+Tracks who raised the issue, when, the impacted fund, the data source, the date the issue occurred, a description, and resolution details (who closed it, when, and comments).
+Issues are stored in `Data/data_issues.csv`.
 *   **Weight Check:** Load fund (`w_Funds.csv`) and benchmark (`w_Bench.csv`) weight files and display them side-by-side, highlighting any daily weights that are not exactly 100% via `/weights/check`.
 *   **Yield Curve Analysis:** Load yield curve data (`curves.csv`), check for potential inconsistencies (e.g., monotonicity, anomalous daily changes) and display curve charts per currency via `/curve/summary` and `/curve/details/<currency>`.
 *   **Data Comparison:**